OSGConnect/connectbook/start/software/example-compilation.md

 > As a best practice, always include the version name of your software in the directory name.

-Change our directories to the Samtools source code direcory that was created in [Step 1](#step-1-.-acquire-samtools-source-code).
+Next we'll change to the Samtools source code direcory that was created in [Step 1](#step-1-.-acquire-samtools-source-code).
 You should see the `INSTALL` and `README` files as well as a file called `configure`.

-The first command we will run is `./configure` - this file is a script that allows us to modify various details about our Samtools installation and we will be executing `configure` with several flags:
+The first command we will run is `./configure` - this step will execute the configure script and allows us to modify various details about our Samtools installation.
+We will be executing `configure` with several flags:

 	[user@login samtools-1.10]$ ./configure --prefix=$HOME/my-software/samtools-1.10 --disable-bz2 --disable-lzma --without-curses

-Here we used `--prefix` to specify where we would like the final Samtools software to be installed, `--disable-bz2` and `--disable-lzma` to disable lzma and bzip2 dependencies for CRAM, and `--without-curses` to disable `tview` support.
+Here we used `--prefix` to specify where we would like the final Samtools software to be installed, `--disable-bz2` and `--disable-lzma` to disable `lzma` and `bzip2` dependencies for CRAM, and `--without-curses` to disable `tview` support.

 Next run the final two commands: